 In today’s fasted-paced world of changing business models, innovative technology and growing regulatory requirements it can be challenging to put an effective controls system in place for your business.
 But the reality is, the responsibility for establishing and maintaining proper controls solely falls on your management team’s shoulder, and this is how owners, banks, creditors and other third-party outsiders can hold management responsible or reliable for financial reporting errors and fraud.
 Unfortunately, building an effective internal control infrastructure demands more than just adherence to policies and procedures – it requires use of good judgement on how much control is enough.

-In additional to the company’s need for proper controls, auditors also need to evaluate them.
+In addition to the company’s need for proper controls, auditors also need to evaluate them.
 As a part of today’s auditing requirements, the assessment of the internal controls plays a big part in helping identify risk factors.
 Which is often why your auditors ask so many questions about your business’s internal controls.
 Wondering what they need the information for?
 That’s simple, it’s to help assess your internal controls and how much reliance they can place on them.
 The more controls, the more efficient an audit.

 The Committee of Sponsoring Organizations of the Treadway Commission (COSO) framework is used to judge the internal controls management has put into place.
 As such, your management team must become familiar with the standards used to measure up your performance.